cleblond/moodle-atto_structure/README.txt

 5) Set the path to MarvinJS in the settings page that appears or proceed to admin setting for this filter and set path).
 6) Proceed to Site administration > Plugins > Text editors > Atto HTML
-   editor > Atto toolbar settings and add the new plugin to the tool bar config.
+   editor > Atto toolbar settings and add the new plugin to the tool bar config, by adding "structure" at the end of one of the rows of buttons.